Dedekind \eta-function and quantum groups: Introduction

 \subsection{Work of MacDonald and Kostant}

-These formulas containing certain powers of the Dedekind $\eta$-function are largely generalized in the work of I. MacDonald \cite{Mac} by explaining them as particular cases of the Weyl denominator formula associated to some affine root systems.
-As an example, the Jacobi identity above can be interpreted through combinatorial informations arising from the affine root system of type $A_1$.
+These formulae involving powers of the Dedekind $\eta$-function are generalized in the seminal work of I. MacDonald \cite{Mac} by interpreting them as special cases of the Weyl denominator formula of some affine root systems: the Jacobi identity above can be obtained using combinatorial data from the affine root system of type $A_1$.

 To be more precise, for any reduced root system on a finite dimensional real vector space $V$ with the standard bilinear form $(\cdot,\cdot)$, we can associate to it a complex Lie algebra $\g$.
-The following formula (formula (0.5) in \cite{Mac}) is obtained as the specialization of the Weyl denominator formula:
+The following identity (formula (0.5) in \cite{Mac}) is a specialization of the Weyl denominator formula: